xerdnu/react-native-blasted-image/README.md

 ## Support My Work! 🎉
 I truly appreciate your support!
 If you'd like to help me out, the best way is to check out my latest app — **LogoDuel**.

-**LogoDuel** is a fun, fast-paced multiplayer trivia game where you challenge friends (or foes!) to guess famous logos.
+**LogoDuel** is a fun, turn-based multiplayer trivia game where you challenge friends (or foes!) to guess famous logos.
 Test your brand knowledge and see who comes out on top!

-👉 Download now and let the logo battle begin!
+🚀 **Powered by BlastedImage** for performant and optimized image handling.<br><br>👉 Download now and let the logo battle begin!

 [![Get it on Google Play](https://img.shields.io/badge/Google_Play-Download-green?logo=google-play&style=for-the-badge)](https://play.google.com/store/apps/details?id=se.netblast.logoduellen) [![Download on the App Store](https://img.shields.io/badge/App_Store-Download-blue?logo=apple&style=for-the-badge)](https://apps.apple.com/us/app/logoduel/id6470379520)